 Deeds and titles are not the same.
 A deed is evidence of ownership of a parcel of land and the property on the land.
 Deeds typically include a formal description of the parcel of land, the names of the people transferring the interest, and the names of the people buying the interest in the real property.
 Real estate deeds are typically recorded in the local recorder of deeds off in the county where the property is located.
 Deeds should be in writing and properly signed and executed.

 Title is a legal concept that establishes the relationship between people and real property.
 Clear title to real property means that the person with the title has the right to control the land and homes on the land, to live on the real property, and to sell the property.
-Title to property also enables the owners of the title to obtain mortgages against the property as security for an loans.
+Title to the property also enables the owners of the title to obtain mortgages against the property as security for loans.

 Different types of title